 I truly enjoy working with students at all levels and from all backgrounds.
 I look forward to being a part of your child’s academic success.

-Southern Methodist University - B.A., International Studies
+Undergraduate Degree: Southern Methodist University - Bachelor in Arts, International Studies

 ACT Composite: 31